 - The preferred unit mounting is on an outdoor slab (concrete or plastic), on the ground, in an area with good drainage unlikely to be affected by heavy runoff, ground settling, or deep snowdrift accumulation. - The support slab should be level.
+If the area is subject to heavy snowfall or drift accumulation, the use of a snow stand is recommended as well.
 Make sure that the drain holes in the bottom of the unit are not obstructed.